Testing

 <Info>

-This guide assumes you've completed all previous tutorials through [Store API](/developer/tutorial/store-api).
+This guide assumes you've completed all previous tutorials through [API](/developer/tutorial/api).
 You should have a complete `Spree::Brand` model with admin features and API endpoints.

 </Info>